-The attached contract details ("Order Form"), contract conditions and the Annexes set out the terms of the contract between for the provision of the deliverables set out in the Order Form.
+The attached contract details ("Order Form"), contract conditions and the Annexes set out the terms of the contract between Centre for Environment, Fisheries and Aquaculture Science and The Bureau for Food and Agricultural Policy NPC (BFAP) for the provision of the deliverables set out in the Order Form.

 We thank you for your co-operation to date and look forward to forging a successful working relationship resulting in a smooth and successful delivery of the deliverables.
-Please confirm your acceptance of the Conditions by signing and returning the Order Form by signing via DocuSign on Defra's eProcurement system, Atamis within 7 days from the date of this letter, which will create a binding contract between us.
+Please confirm your acceptance of the Conditions by signing and returning the Order Form via the Bravo e-procurement system within 7 days from the date of this letter, which will create a binding contract between us.
 No other form of acknowledgement will be accepted.
 Please remember to include the reference number above in any future communications relating to this contract.